2022–2023 Hoffmann Bird Club

-2020–2021 Hoffmann Bird Club Field Trip Schedule
+Field Trip Schedule

-- It is recommended that you contact trip leaders in advance to let them know you are coming so they are aware of how many people to expect.
+It is recommended that you contact trip leaders in advance to let them know you are coming, so they are aware of how many people to expect.
+Trips may be limited in size.
 Due to unforeseen circumstances, there are occasional changes in the trip schedule.
-Check eNews, our website, Facebook page, or contact leader(s) for updates.
+Contact the leader for updates.

 General Guidelines while birding during the Corona Virus Pandemic: